 Figure 3: Rotate Objects drop-down gallery

-- Within the Rotate drop-down gallery (refer to Figure 3 above), you can click More Rotation Options (highlighted in blue within Figure 3, above) to bring up the Format Shape Task Pane.
-Make sure you select the Size & Properties tab, highlighted in blue within Figure 4.
-Change the Rotation option (highlighted in red, within Figure 4) to any value from -3600o to 3600o or type a zero rotation value to restore the original placement of the shape.
+- Within the Rotate drop-down gallery, as shown in Figure 3, above, you can click More Rotation Options, as shown highlighted in blue within Figure 3, Click on this option to bring up the Format Shape Task Pane.
+Make sure you select the Size & Properties tab, as shown highlighted in blue within Figure 4, below.
+Change the Rotation option, as shown highlighted in red within Figure 4, to any value from -3600o to 3600o or type a zero-rotation value to restore the original placement of the shape.

 Figure 4: Format Shape Task Pane